 This module is designed to inform you about the dangers of lead poisoning, help you identify potential sources of lead in your child care/ECE environment, and discover steps you can take to reduce lead exposure in your child care/ECE setting.

-This module is designed to help you understand the importance of maintaining a safe environment and preventing injury in the child care/ECE setting, focusing specifically on indoor environments, poisons and hazards, playground and vehicle safety, and first aid and emergency preparedness.
+This module is designed to help you understand the importance of maintaining a safe environment and preventing injury in the ECE setting, focusing specifically on indoor environments, poisons and hazards, playground and vehicle safety, and first aid and emergency preparedness.

-This module is designed to provide you with information about water safety and water quality in child care/ECE settings.
-Topics include lead contaminants in water, well water safety, and general water hazards around child care/ECE facilities.
+This module is designed to provide you with information about water safety and water quality in ECE settings.
+Topics include lead contaminants in water, well water safety, and general water hazards around ECE facilities.

-This module is designed to familiarize you with common asthma triggers in the child care/ECE setting and to help you learn ways to reduce the risk of an asthma attack among children and adults by reducing exposure to those triggers.
+This module is designed to familiarize you with common asthma triggers in the ECE setting.
+You will also learn ways to reduce the risk of an asthma attack among children and adults by reducing exposure to those triggers.